solid/solidproject.org/pages/team.md

 ## Jackson Morgan
 **Administrator**
-Jackson is a full stack engineer focusing on applications, server-development, and security.
-In the past, he served as chief architect for Gauge Insights and has worked at Yahoo, IBM, and Area 1 Security.
+Jackson is a full stack engineer focusing on applications, server-development, and security at Inrupt.